 Accreditation: Oak Meadow is fully accredited by the Association of Independent Schools in New England (AISNE) and the American Montessori Society (AMS).
 We are also a member of the National Association of Independent Schools (NAIS).

-Oak Meadow draws families from over 30 communities, including Acton, Berlin, Billerica, Bolton, Boxborough, Carlisle, Chelmsford, Concord, Dunstable, Groton, Harvard, Lancaster, Leominster, Lincoln, Littleton, Lowell, Maynard, Sterling, Stowe, Townsend, Westford, Worcester.
+Oak Meadow draws families from over 30 communities, including Acton, Andover, Ayer, Berlin, Billerica, Bolton, Boxborough, Boylston, Carlisle, Chelmsford, Concord, Dunstable, Groton, Harvard, Lancaster, Leominster, Lincoln, Littleton, Lowell, Marlborough, Maynard, Nashua, Stowe, Sudbury, Townsend, Tewksbury and Westford.

 “Montessori” is the short name for a child-centered philosophy of education and method of teaching, brilliantly developed by the late Italian scientist and physician, Dr. Maria Montessori.
 It is not affiliated with any religion or political organization.
 Montessori schools around the world are free to interpret its principles in different ways, so programs can vary, and schools like Oak Meadow can keep the program current while preserving time-tested approaches and core values.
 At Oak Meadow, central Montessori principles, such as encouraging a child’s innate desire to learn, creating the prepared child-friendly learning environment, and supporting children’s need to work at their own pace remain the foundation of the program.
 At the same time, Oak Meadow does not let the program stagnate: dedicated faculty enriches the curriculum with the very latest validated research from educational, behavioral, and developmental experts.
 Because it is not trademarked, any school is free to use the Montessori name or principles.
 To be sure of a school program’s quality, parents are advised to check for accreditation.